awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-group-tagging.md

 1. In the navigation pane, choose **Patch Manager**\.

-1. In the **Patch Baselines** list, choose the patch baseline you want to configure for your patch group\.
+1. In the **Patch baselines** list, choose the patch baseline you want to configure for your patch group\.

+   \-or\-

+   If you are accessing Patch Manager for the first time in the current AWS Region, choose **View predefined patch baselines**, and then choose the patch baseline you want to configure for your patch group\.

 1. Choose **Actions**, then **Modify patch groups**\.